 In addition, we work in close partnership with our parents and our parishes to prepare our students for the Sacraments of Reconciliation, First Eucharist, and Confirmation.

-Our state-of-art computer lab, SmartBoards and well-stocked library provide valuable resources for our students and teachers.
-We also have an incredible 1:1 iPad program for our fifth - eighth grade students.
+Our state-of-art technology lab, SmartBoards and well-stocked library provide valuable resources for our students and teachers.
+We also have an incredible 1:1 iPad program for our fourth - eighth grade students.
 This allows them to have select textbooks in an electronic format and also learn using different types of classroom engagement.

-Our Edline system allows our parents to easily track their children’s progress in their individual courses.
+Our Option C system allows our parents to easily track their children’s progress in their individual courses.

 Tutoring and other special arrangements are available for students who need extra help or accommodations and are overseen by our resource specialist.
 Our junior high math classes are ability grouped to provide more individual attention.
 And high achieving students may begin algebra in seventh grade, allowing them most likely to progress directly into honors math courses in high school.

-Religion, Reading and Literature (phonics-based in the lower grades)
+Reading and Literature (phonics-based with guided reading in the lower grades)

-Language Arts (an emphasis on writing and daily oral language)
+Language Arts (an emphasis on writing and spelling/vocabulary)

 Math, Pre-Algebra and Algebra